How can Fluid Attacks help with GDPR compliance?

 Although Fluid Attacks’ Continuous Hacking service goes beyond the GDPR, testing around 200 technical security requirements in each of your projects, we can guarantee the detection of all vulnerabilities in your software associated with this standard.
 In addition, we provide you with reliable reports so that your team can take the necessary steps to adjust and maintain your information systems in line with such requirements.
 We allow you to avoid penalties and, above all, guarantee secure systems for customers or users, thus ensuring their continued trust.

-All our security testing is based on Rules, which is a set of security requirements written by us in a comprehensible manner, using several international standards as a reference.
+All our security testing is based on Criteria, which is a set of security requirements written by us in a comprehensible manner, using several international standards as a reference.
 It allows you to parameterize the assessments we make to your systems and determine what your company agrees to comply with and what would be considered a vulnerability.

 What is GDPR?